jvalentine1/liri-node-app/README.md

 LIRI also stores the information that the user has search by utilizing a text log as shown below

 ![text log](https://github.com/jvalentine1/liri-node-app/blob/master/images/log%20text%20gif.2019-05-19%2014_30_12.gif)

+## Setting up you machine

+In order for Developers to access this application they will need to download the following npm packages.

+    *npm install axios
+    *npm install moment
+    *npm install node-spotify-api
+    *npm install dotenv

+The user will then be required to create a .env folder in the appropriate directory where they will add their unique spotify client id and secret in order to access the spotify api. *.env folder setup below*

+        ```js
+            console.log('this is loaded');

+            exports.spotify = {
+                id: process.env.SPOTIFY_ID,
+                secret: process.env.SPOTIFY_SECRET
+            };
+        ```